blackstack-ltd/lambda-c-runtime/README.md

-# lambda-c-runtime: A Framework that lest you write Lambda function in C
+# lambda-c-runtime: A Framework for writing AWS Lambda functions in C

-This framework utilises the "provided.al2023" in AWS Lambda to take control over the runtime, and run a precompiled binary directly on the Lambda instead of spinning up a runtime.
+This framework leverages the provided.al2023 runtime in AWS Lambda to directly control the runtime environment, allowing you to run a precompiled binary on Lambda instead of spinning up a standard runtime.

 In other words, your binary _is_ the runtime.

-As such, it can also be used as a starting point to running any other compiled binary on lambda, wether it is Rust, Cobol, or whatever - as long as it can compile to the lambda target.
+This setup can also serve as a starting point for running any other compiled binary on Lambda, whether written in C, Rust, COBOL, or any language that can compile to the Lambda target architecture.

 ## Getting started

-Start by compiling the framework.
-This is done using a docker container provided by AWS that represents the lambda target, installing compilation tools and dependencies in it, and compiling the code.
+To get started, begin by compiling the framework.
+This process involves using an AWS-provided Docker container to emulate the Lambda target environment, setting up necessary compilation tools and dependencies, and compiling the code.

 ### Build the container

-Using the Dockerfile in the `src` folder
+Navigate to the `src` folder and build the container using the provided Dockerfile.

 ```
     cd src